systematic-magic/AgingPubMed/research_papers_html.rst

 12.4.
 Check that no references are being called out in the Abstract text.

 12.5.
+Check that nothing is hyperlinked in the Abstract text.

+12.6.
 Check Materials and Methods section (or its alternatives - see in :ref:`Section Headers<section_headers_html_research_papers>`) for erroneously placed hyperlinks (e.g. hyperlinked numbers in compound names).

-12.6.
+12.7.
 Check all website addresses in article text:

-	- Check that all website addresses are hyperlinked.
+	- Check that all website addresses are hyperlinked (except when in Abstract section).

 	- Check that all website addresses have "http://" or "https://" present.

 	- Check that all website addresses lead to valid page.

-12.7.
+12.8.
 Check that “et al.” is formatted in :ref:`plain text<plain_text>` throughout the article.

 |